-The two movements of the work describe well the character of each clown (in addition, saxophone is inevitably associated with this instrument): one side, Pierrot, the sad and melancholic one and fallen in love with the moon, and the other, Harlequin, the cunning, grumpy and quarrelsome one.
+The two movements of the work describe well the character of each clown (in addition, saxophone is inevitably associated with this instrument): one side, Pierrot, the sad and melancholic one and fallen in love with the moon, and the other, Harlequin, the cunning, grumpy and troublemaker one.

 The main theme of the first movement has a languid air which becomes dramatic at its climax.
 Despite of having some excerpts written in rapid figurations and, sometimes, complex rhythms and amalgam measures, its general character is melodic and melancholic.